ssamoiloff/Jets/README.md

 * A deeper understanding of Abstraction and Inheritance has been gained in this project.
 Through repetition, trial and error, and sheer will, I can now say that I mostly know what's going on.

 * A huge personal lesson here has been to take the time I estimate a project to take and double it.
-There will always be setbacks and roadblocks to overcome, which will extend the amount of time it takes to complete a project significantly.
+There will always be setbacks and roadblocks to overcome, which will significantly extend the amount of time it takes to complete a project.

 * If one doesn't intend to fully implement certain classes in their program, it's better to leave them out (oops).